City Council

 Meetings

 City Council business meetings are held on the first and third Mondays of each month.
 If the regularly scheduled meeting falls on a City observed holiday, the meeting will be held the next night (Tuesday).
 City Council workshop meetings are scheduled for the second Monday of each month.
-All City Council meetings and workshops are held at 6:00 p.m. in the second floor Council Chambers of Historic City Hall, 540 Water Street, Port Townsend.
+All City Council meetings and workshops are held at 6:00 p.m. on the second floor of Historic City Hall, 540 Water Street, Port Townsend.
+City Council Chambers is the oldest continually operated Council Chambers in the State of Washington, holding Council meetings there since 1892.
+There is elevator access from Madison Street and Chambers has a capacity of 70 people.
+If attendance exceed capacity, community members will be asked to join virtually.

 All City Council meetings and workshops will begin at 6:00 p.m. unless otherwise noticed.
+Occasionally City Council will meet in other locations, as noticed.
+Be sure to check the agenda of the meeting you wish to attend.

 Office Hours/Contact